choishingwan/PRS-Tutorial/docs/plink.md

 Here the PCs have been stored in the **EUR.eigenvec** file and can be used as covariates in the regression model to account for population stratification.

 !!! important
-    If the base and target samples are collected from different worldwide populations then the results from the PRS analysis may be biased (see Section 3.4 of our papper).
+    If the base and target samples are collected from different worldwide populations then the results from the PRS analysis may be biased (see Section 3.4 of our paper).

 ## Finding the "best-fit" PRS